adlnet/xAPI-Spec/xAPI.md

 ## Appendix F: Example Signed Statement
 An example signed statement, as described in: <a href="#signature">4.4 Signed Statements</a>.

-The original statement serialization to be signed.
-Newlines in this example are included via CR+LF (0x0D + 0x0A).
+The original statement serialization to be signed:
 ```
 {
     "version": "1.0.0",